 5. When is Transport Allowance applicable?

 Another thing that you should know about Transport allowance is that it’s only applicable when the company does not have a transportation service in place for its employees.
-In case a company does offer transportation services for its employees, the conveyance allowance section will not find its place on the payslip, whether employees avail the service or not.
+In case a company does offer transportation services for its employees, the conveyance allowance section will not find its place on the salary slip, whether employees avail the service or not.

 6. Conveyance Allowance & Tax Exemption-